 Students are introduced to the main types of research methods, with a more in-depth examination of a few useful methods, to address information studies/system/knowledge management problems.

-In this respect, a group of 3 students (No less than 3 students per group) are mentored by a staff member in a research project leading to a critical inquiry report and research outputs.
+In this respect, a group of 3 students (No less than and no more than 3 students per group) are mentored by a staff member in a research project leading to a critical inquiry report and research outputs.

 At the end of the course, students are expected to: